NREL/EnergyPlus/design/FY2019/NFP-DOAS_MultiAHUs.md

    	A2, \field Outlet Node Name
        \required-field
        \type node
-   	A3, \field Outdoor Air Node Name
-       \required-field
-       \type node
-       \note The node is used to provide makeup outdoor airflow rate to ensure the loop defined
-       \note by AirLoopHVAC:DedicatedOutdoorAirSystem has mass balance.
-  	A4, \field Inlet 1 Node Name
+  	A3, \field Inlet 1 Node Name
        \begin-extensible
        \required-field
        \type node
-   	A5, \field Inlet 2 Node Name
+   	A4, \field Inlet 2 Node Name
        \type node
-   	A6, \field Inlet 3 Node Name
+   	A5, \field Inlet 3 Node Name
        \type node
-   	A7, \field Inlet 4 Node Name
+   	A6, \field Inlet 4 Node Name
        \type node
-   	A8, \field Inlet 5 Node Name
+   	A7, \field Inlet 5 Node Name
        \type node
-   	A9, \field Inlet 6 Node Name
+   	A8, \field Inlet 6 Node Name
        \type node
-   	A10, \field Inlet 7 Node Name
+   	A9, \field Inlet 7 Node Name
        \type node
-   	A11, \field Inlet 8 Node Name
+   	A10, \field Inlet 8 Node Name
         \type node
-   	A12, \field Inlet 9 Node Name
+   	A11, \field Inlet 9 Node Name
         \type node
-   	A13; \field Inlet 10 Node Name
+   	A12; \field Inlet 10 Node Name
         \type node

-Note: If extensible is not available, the fixed number of 200 will be used to define the maximum number of inlet nodes.
+Note: If extensible is not available, the fixed number of 50 will be used to define the maximum number of inlet nodes.

 AirLoopHVAC:Splitter